Postdoctoral Researcher - Health Behaviours (LEAP Project)

 Behavioural intervention; eating behaviour; population health

-I am a member of the Society for the Study of Ingestive Behavior, the Association for the Study of Obesity, and an active STEM ambassador.
+I am a member of the Society for the Study of Ingestive Behavior New Investigator Advisory Board (SSIB NIAB), the British Feeding and Drinking Group (BFDG), and the Association for the Study of Obesity (ASO).